 The aims of the Foundation are provided for under Art.
 2 of the Foundation Deed.
 In short :

 Aid is provided through equity capital interests only.

 The Foundation mainly provided some aid to gymnasts victims of accidents at gymnastics competitions or training sessions.
 Unfortunately, serious accidents occurred such as falls resulting in paralysis.
-Cases have been reported from all continents.
-To date, 15 gymnasts have been financially helped by the Foundation.

 Several developing Federations were supplied with apparatus or floors.